NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 # Limitations
 * Does not support newlines.
 If you want to display more lines, you'll need to create multiple bossbars.
 * The bar itself cannot be removed from the server side.
-However, it can be removed with a resource pack.
+However, it can be removed with a resource pack (see below for more info).
+* While there is no explicit limit to how many bossbars you can configure, the client will only display up to 9 depending on window size and GUI scale in client settings.

 # Compatibility with other plugins
 Bossbar is a feature that can have multiple instances sent and displayed, so there is no possible conflict like in scoreboard for example.
 Every plugin manages its own bossbars and doesn't care about others.